byronpendason/byronpendason.github.io/young_penda.md

 Penda smiled at him, "My gods go with me, just as surely as your god goes with you.[^religion]"

 [^religion]: All the Welsh kingdoms were Christian from the days the Romans ruled over Britain.
 At this time, most of the Anglo-Saxon kingdoms were still pagan.
 This would change quickly though.
 Kent converted to Christianity in 597 CE.
 Edwin of Northumbria was baptized in 627.
 When Penda died in 655 CE, he was the last pagan king of the Heptarchy.
 The last Anglo-Saxon king who was pagan was Arwald of the Island of Wight.
 In 686 CE, his kingdom was invaded by the Christian king of Wessex, Cædwalla.
 The people of Wight were massacred and Arwald was slain.
 His two sons managed to escape, but were later captured and allegedly converted to Christianity before they were executed.
 Bede later would describe Arwald's two unnamed sons as "the first fruits" of the massacre because of their alleged conversion.
-To add insult to injury, Arwald's sons are considered saints and are venerated on the date of their murder, February 22.
+To add insult to injury, Arwald's sons are considered saints and are venerated on the date of their murder, April 22.

 After Cadwallon departed back for his home, Penda entered to find his brothers fighting.